esccode/esccode.github.io/_posts/2023-05-14-eng-grammar.md

 General ongoing, regural, habits, general truths, scheduled activity.
 - I go to school.
 ### Present Perfect
+An action started in the past that still true/relevant in the present.
+- I have been to school.
 ### Present Continuous
+An action occuring now.
+- I am going to school
 ### Present Perfect Continuous

 ### Past Simple